-In addition, the NEOs receive modest perquisites, such as executive physicals, financial planning, tax preparation services and matching charitable contributions.
+In addition, the NEOs receive modest perquisites, such as executive physicals, financial planning, tax preparation services and matching charitable contributions, as well as certain retirement benefits.
 The CEO also receives periodic residential security updates.
-For additional information, see "Other Elements of Compensation" section on page 48.
+For additional information, see "Other Elements of Compensation" section on page 45.

-The PPL compensation framework places a heavy emphasis on at-risk performance-based pay through the use of annual and long-term performance-based compensation elements.
-In 2019, 85% of the CEO's target compensation opportunity was "at-risk" and 73% was performance-based.
-For the CFO, 72% of target compensation was "at risk," while 77% of the target compensation for the COO was "at risk"; for the other NEOs, on average, 71% of target compensation was "at risk."
+The PPL compensation framework places a heavy emphasis on performance-based pay through the use of annual and long-term performance-based compensation elements.
+In 2020, 85% of both the CEO's and former CEO's target compensation opportunity was "at-risk" and 72% was performance-based.
+For the CFO, 73% of target compensation was "at risk," for the other NEOs, on average, 72% of target compensation was "at risk."

-The following charts illustrate the 2019 elements of compensation divided among base salary, target annual cash incentive and target long-term incentive opportunity.
+The following charts illustrate the 2020 elements of compensation divided among base salary, target annual cash incentive and target long-term incentive opportunity.

-Elements of Compensation as a Percentage of Target Total Direct Compensation - 2019(1)
+Elements of Compensation as a Percentage of Target Total Direct Compensation -

-- (1) Based on target compensation as a percentage of target total direct compensation for performance as of December 31, 2019. - (2) Includes the positions of the Chairman of the Board, Chief Executive Officer and President of LKE, the Executive Vice President, General Counsel and Corporate Secretary, and the President of PPL Electric.
+- (1) Based on target compensation as a percentage of target total direct compensation for performance as of December 31, 2020. - (2) Includes the positions of the President and CEO of LKE, the Executive Vice President, General Counsel and Corporate Secretary, and the President of PPL Electric. - (3) At-Risk Compensation includes target short-term incentive and all long-term equity awards. - Performance-Based Compensation includes target short-term incentive and performance-based equity awards.